huawei-noah/HEBO/MCBO/README.md

                                       --seeds 42 43 --verbose 2
 ```

-## MCBO tutorials

-We provide guides to
+## How to use MCBO?

+In [./tutorials](./tutorials/) folder, we provide several step-by-step indications on how to use and extend the library,
+including guidance to:

-- Run an MCBO on a custom task.
+- run an MCBO on a custom task
-- Add MCBO component such as new acquisition function.
+- add MCBO component such as a new acquisition function or a new surrogate model
-- Testing new components against everything.
+- run a new method on set of benchmarks
+- generate result plots to visualize the evolution of the regret.

 ## Reproduce the results of the paper.